When this content has been published

 Carpets can be taken to your local recycling centre or as part of the bulky waste collection service which is an additional chargeable service where we collect large items of household waste from properties in the district for a fee.
 Carpets cannot be taken as part of your kerbside textile collection.

 Carrier Bags - plastic

 Some large supermarkets offer in store recycling banks for carrier bags.
 If your shopping is delivered to your home you can request that it is delivered without bags.
 Alternatively, you could reuse plastic carrier bags as bin liners for your black bin waste.

-Cartons (Tetra pak's) can be recycled at carton recycling banks in the district.
+Cartons (Tetra pak's) can be recycled at carton and paper cup recycling banks in the district.

 Cartridges - from printers

 Empty printer cartridges can be recycled in your green recycling box.

 You cannot take animal waste to recycling centres in Teignbridge.
 We can collect this kind of waste with the normal domestic refuse providing this is of domestic quantity.
 Animal waste from carnivorous animals such as cats and dogs must be disposed of in your black general waste bin, please wrap all animal waste carefully so as not to cause any unnecessary health risk.